osamasalem/stringozzi/README.md

 ```

 we will face matching the parantheses properly.. the proble in such situations is we have to use an expression which is not even initialized

+> **WARNING:**
+> Generally take care to adjust the stopping condition in recursive rules to avoid stack overflow situation

 #### **1- ```Ref``` operator**